-[Meets the Core Curriculum Writing Practice Requirement] Study of the development of art music in the Western world during the Baroque and Classical periods.
+[Meets the Core Curriculum Writing Practice Requirement] Study of the development of art music in the Western world from Classical Era to the 20th Century.
 Representative instrumental and vocal literature is studied and analyzed.

 Prerequisite: MUSI 1123 Written Theory II or permission of instructor.
 Although MUSI 3213 Music History I is not a prerequisite for this course, it is recommended that MUSI 3213 Music History I be taken first.
 Concurrent: Recommendation: MUSI 2123 Music History II to be taken concurrently with MUSI 2123 Written Theory IV.